Armael/stone/doc/pages/specs.md

 bar, and other things.
 * The `data` directory contains the static content used to generate the pages:

-  + `template.html`: the template used for markdown pages.
-See below.
+  - `template.html`: the default template.
+  - `org-template.html`: a template for org-mode pages exported by mlorg.

-  + `style.css`: The stylesheet.
+  - `style.css`: The stylesheet.
 The default one is made by [Theotix](http://theotix.me) (Thanks!).
 * The `pages` directory is where you write the pages with your content.
-If the extension is `.md` or `.markdown`, they'll be parsed as markdown (see below) and generated using the template.
-Otherwise they will be copied without modification.
+They are processed by the exporters, then inserted into a template.

 After running `stone`, the static pages are generated in a new directory :